ellessenne/mice.mcerror/README.md

 calculate Monte Carlo error estimates for statistics computed using multiply imputed data.

+Note that the Monte Carlo error estimate of an MI statistic is defined as the standard error of the mean of the pseudo-values for that statistic, computed by omitting one imputation at a time (i.e., using the jackknife).

 ## Installation

 You can install the development version of {mice.mcerror} from